awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-codebuild-project.md

 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)

 `EncryptionKey`  <a name="cfn-codebuild-project-encryptionkey"></a>
-The alias or Amazon Resource Name \(ARN\) of the AWS Key Management Service \(AWS KMS\) customer master key \(CMK\) that AWS CodeBuild uses to encrypt the build output\.
+The alias or Amazon Resource Name \(Arn\) of the AWS Key Management Service \(AWS KMS\) customer master key \(CMK\) that AWS CodeBuild uses to encrypt the build output\.
 If you don't specify a value, AWS CodeBuild uses the AWS\-managed CMK for Amazon Simple Storage Service\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)